Skip to main content

 Latest developments

-In the First Committee of the UN General Assembly in October 2022, Azerbaijan said that it ‘is strongly committed to its obligations in the areas of arms control, non-proliferation and disarmament and will continue supporting international efforts aimed at eliminating the dangers posed by weapons of mass destruction [and] achieving the goal of nuclear-weapon-free world’.2
+In the First Committee of the UN General Assembly in October 2024, Azerbaijan said that it ‘is strongly committed to and faithfully complies with its arms control, non-proliferation and disarmament obligations’.2

 Recommendations